ARM-software/arm-trusted-firmware/docs/user-guide.md

 NOTE: The software will not work on Version 1.0 of the Foundation FVP.
 The commands below would report an `unhandled argument` error in this case.

+NOTE: The Foundation FVP does not provide a debugger interface.

 Please refer to the FVP documentation for a detailed description of the model parameter options.
 A brief description of the important ones that affect the